Stepper Motor kits abound on Ebay and unfortunately all too often they are not very good kits.

 4 Axis Drive kit.

-I wish to point out that by using the links below I will earn a commission on any purchase you make at no additional cost to you.
+I wish to point out that by using the links below I will earn a small commission on any purchase you make at no additional cost to you.
 It is important to note that if you purchase the individual components making up the kits from various suppliers and assembly them yourself you will save yourself money.
 Your responsibility is to yourself and I will be happy no matter where you purchase your drive solution from so long as they work well for you.
 I encourage you to look around for the best deal and solution that meets your needs.
 I have not personally purchased from this supplier but it is a USA based company that is selling this product.

 It is important to note that this supplier does have a 3 axis kit but I would recommend asking them to price you this kit and leaving off the extra motor and 12 foot cable if you want 3 axis.
 Their current 3 axis kit uses a 7.3 amp power supply and if you want to add the 4th motor later you will need to upgrade the power supply to power it.
 Getting the 12.5 amp supply now will save later on.
 It never hurts to have a spare motor and cable just in case, if funds allow.
 Buying a 4 axis motor kit for your 3 motor machine is not crazy.
 When you want to add a rotary axis or have a faulty motor or cable you will have the parts you need..